 In 2008, the Manual and the Volunteer Measurement Survey Module won a solid vote of confidence at the 18th International Conference of Labour Statisticians.
 For more information, please see the press release and the ILO conference report.

-The ILO Manual is also an important complement to the UN Handbook on Nonprofit Institutions in the System of National Accounts, which provides guidance for national statistical agencies seeking to develop and publish regular data on the nonprofit sector, and which calls on governments to include data on the amount and value of volunteering harnessed by the nonprofit sector.
-The UN NPI Handbook is currently being revised and the updated version will include the guidance provided in the ILO Manual for the measurement of volunteering.
+The ILO Manual is also an important complement to the UN Satellite Account on Nonprofit and Related Institutions and Volunteer Work, which provides guidance for national statistical agencies seeking to develop and publish regular data on the nonprofit sector and related institutions, and which calls on governments to include data on the amount and value of volunteering harnessed by the nonprofit sector.

 We need the help of volunteer promotion agencies, policy makers, and civil society organizations to bring this Manual to the attention of statistical authorities, to encourage them to implement it, to monitor the implementation process, and to help disseminate the resulting information.
 Here’s how you can help.